 …and “Movement is Life” was a big favourite with Moshe Feldenkrais as well – I wrote a blog post about it…

 The room is spacious so for the moment I am happy for people to drop-in.
 Feel free to contact me with any of your questions

-Live classes, extra info: I have enough mats and head rests that you do not need to bring your own, however you are welcome to do so, and do bring anything else you need to make sure you are comfortable on the floor – some people like to bring an extra-soft pillow or a blanket with them.
+Live classes, extra info: currently I have enough mats, blankets, and head rests so that you do not need to bring your own, however you are welcome to do so, and do feel free to bring anything else you might need to make sure you are comfortable on the floor – for instance some people like to bring an extra-soft pillow or a particular blanket with them.

 The space is spacious, with big windows, so although it is well-supplied with radiators and we have access to extra heating nevertheless it may be wise to bring a couple of extra layers with you if you tend to get chilly when you relax.
 This is more relevant to the ultra-gentle daytime class, as the evening class will be livelier and you will be more likely to get warmed up!

 You can find all the details about my voice and performance teaching in the Potent Voice section.

 Your Potent Inner Voice

 7 pm – 8.30 pm GMT

 £15 (suggested fee, or any donation welcome)

 These extended evening classes focus on my Feldenkrais-based self-healing strategies, and the recordings are intended to make it very easy for you to develop these skills for yourself.
 I am exploring the evening format with the intention of supporting better sleep as well as pain relief and self-calming.